ReelLIFE SCIENCE 2017 Topics

 Preparing your Video

-- Discuss the topics with the students to see what sparks their interest.
+- Discuss the topics with the group to see what sparks some interest.
 Any aspect of the main topics may be communicated by your video – be creative and original!
 This curiosity may be based on what has been covered already in class, something interesting they have seen on TV, or perhaps by knowing somebody who works in Science or Medicine.

 - Once you’ve selected your topic don’t try to cover too much!
 Brainstorm the chosen topic to find a manageable subject for your video.
 You only have 3 minutes to communicate a topic, so perhaps pick one aspect of the chosen topic and tell a story!